richardmillen/etude-2-net-patterns/src-go/apps/README.md

 # Networking Patterns - Go Example Apps

-This folder contains example apps that demonstrate the patterns explored by this study.
+This folder contains example apps that demonstrate the patterns explored in this study.

 ## (Random) Word Pub-Sub

-+ `word-pub`
++ `word-pub` *(publisher)*
 + `word-lvc` *(proxy)*
-+ `word-sub`
++ `word-sub` *(subscriber)*

+The basic idea is that a Publisher sends out a bunch of random words one after the other, but they're in a few different languages (English, French & Spanish).
+A Subscriber can subscribe to one of those languages.
+In Pub-Sub parlance, these languages are called topics.

+If the Proxy is used then Subscribers should subscribe to that instead of the Publisher directly.
+The Proxy maintains a cache of the last value it receives for each topic (language) which is immediately sent to new Subscribers, rather than them having to wait for a new message on their chosen topic.

 ## Logging / Tracing Example

++ `log-server`
++ `log-forwarder` *(store & forward)*
++ `log-client`

+use cases:

 + store & forward
 + errors